 Learning Objectives Knowledge and understanding Skills Attitudes and values Content Learning Activities Explain the concepts of the State and government.
 Identify the difference between state and government.
 Describe the types of state and basic forms of government.
 Explain the organs, role and function of state and government.
 Analyse the definition of state and government and compare them.
 Apply knowledge of the types of state and forms of government.
-Assess the organs, role and functions of the state and government and determine where the citizen belongs. importance of state and government in order to determine the Rwandan identity.
-Definition of state and government.
-Difference between state and government.
-Types of state and basic forms of government.
-Organs, role and functions of the state and government.
-Research the concept of the state and the government to find out organs and roles of the government and types of the state by reading relevant materials and using the internet.
+Assess the organs, role and functions of the state and government and determine where the citizen belongs.
+Recognise types and organs of state and forms of government in order to acquire the spirit of patriotism.
+Judge the difference between state and government.
+Definition of state and government Difference between state and government Types of state and basic forms of government Organs, role and functions of the state and government Research the concept of the state and the government to find out organs and roles of the government and types of the state by reading relevant materials and using the internet.
 Make presentations.
-Form group discussions to debate the differences and similarities between the state and the government and write an essay.
+Discuss/debate the differences and similarities between the state and the government and write an essay.

-Links to other subjects: General studies: organs of government.
+Links to other subjects: General Studies and Communication Skills: organs of government.